 Except as otherwise indicated, all information in this prospectus is based on 26,940,841 shares of Common Stock outstanding as of April 28, 2023 and excludes the following: (i) options to purchase an aggregate of 3,394,753 shares of our Common Stock, (ii) warrants to purchase an aggregate of 16,586,980 shares of our Common Stock, (iii) 1,314,000 shares of our Common Stock underlying unvested restricted stock units and (iv) 211,175 shares of our Common Stock reserved for future issuance under our 2022 Plan.
-Unless otherwise indicated, all information in this prospectus assumes no exercise of the outstanding options or warrants described above.
+Unless otherwise indicated, all information in this prospectus assumes no exercise of the outstanding options or warrants described above and no exercise of any pre-funded warrants offered hereby.